dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ???
-* variable declarations only get hoisted
+* variable declarations only get hoisted not assignment
 * would log 'undefined'